 The fundamental principle at the heart of our parliamentary democracy is that the government must command the confidence of the House of Commons.
-In the event of a hung Parliament - where no party secures an outright majority - the arithmetic presents politicians with a conundrum: who commands their confidence and should therefore govern?
+In the event of a hung Parliament, where no party secures an outright majority, the arithmetic presents politicians with a conundrum: who commands MPs’ confidence, and should therefore govern?

-The answer to that question will be determined through a complex nexus of constitutional conventions, laws and precedents, party political calculations and gauging of the public mood.
-There is guidance and rules to resolve who should govern in the event of a hung Parliament including the Cabinet Manual and the Fixed Term Parliaments Act.
+The answer to this question is determined through a complex nexus of constitutional conventions, laws and precedents, party political calculations and gauging of the public mood.
+Guidance and rules exist to help resolve who should govern, including in the form of the Cabinet Manual and the Fixed-Term Parliaments Act.

-Drawing on these and other sources, this briefing paper addresses how a government will be formed and then sustained in office.
+This June 2017 briefing paper addresses how a government is formed and then sustained in office when the House of Commons is hung, focusing on the 2017 situation.
 It also looks at how a minority government might operate in Parliament, focusing on the impact it may have on parliamentary process and procedure.

 Table of contents

 - What does ‘command confidence’ mean?